Currently the most cost effective and sensitive strategy for BVDV testing at the ISU VDL is immunohistochemistry on formalin-fixed ear notch samples.

 3. Shipping container rack that organizes individual tubes in slots.

-4. Submission form: Use the basic serology submission form found here.
+4. Submission form: Use the Ruminant Health Test Request form found here.

 5. Vaccination and tattoo ink do not affect immunohistochemistry